-Engwe C20 comes with Bafang 250W rear hub motor.
+Engwe C20 comes with a Bafang 250W rear hub motor.
 Bafang is a well-known name in the e-bike industry.

 Compared to the previous models, the motor of the C20 is less powerful.
 Both, Engine Pro and EP-2 Pro have a motor of 750W.